About the Project

 Current Contributors

-• Kate M. Chang (Spring 2023-current), undergraduate
+• Kate M. Chang (Spring 2023), undergraduate

-• Matthew Chen (Spring 2023-current), undergraduate
+• Matthew Chen (Spring 2023), undergraduate

 • Marie Comuzzo (Summer 2023), graduate (Brandeis University)